TrueFiEng/Waffle/docs/source/features.rst

   });

 Fixtures receive a provider and an array of wallets as an argument.
-By default the provider is obtained by calling `createMockProvider` and the wallets by `getWallets`.
-You can however override those by using a custom fixture loader.
+By default, the provider is obtained by calling `createMockProvider` and the wallets by `getWallets`.
+You can, however, override those by using a custom fixture loader.

 ::